 You can specialise within the BMus degree as from the third year.
 All practical specialisation routes, as well as Composition and Music Technology, are subject to selection and/or an audition.
-For more details consult the programme co-ordinator.
-The programme co-ordinator's contact details are available at the end of this programme information.
+For more details consult the programme leader.
+The programme leader's contact details are available at the end of this programme information.